-Jack is a Furry Webcomic by David Hopkins.
-The main character, Jack, is a rabbit who is also The Grim Reaper.
+Jack is a Furry Webcomic about a rabbit who is also The Grim Reaper.
 Most of the stories take place in the afterlife or involve death in some form.
 This comic can get veryNSFW at times.

 Drugs And Kisses features the misadventures of several pot-smoking, vodka-swigging anthropomorphic animals.